1coderookie/KobraGoNeoInsights/docs/printserver.md

     - If you're already using a RPi3/4 with a RPi cam and don't have a sufficient housing for that yet, have a look at the thing from [A_Leh](https://www.thingiverse.com/A_Leh): [Anycubic Vyper/ Kobra Raspberry 4b (+3b) housing with camera attachment](https://www.thingiverse.com/thing:4994599)
     - Last but not least: make sure you're using a good and fast microSD card and a good USB cable which connects the RPi to the printer.

-## Other SoC Boards
+## Other SBC
-If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker units, you can check out the market what's available and compareable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
+If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker SBC (single board computer) units, you can check out the market what's available and compareable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
-I'm not going into further details here as I personally don't use them and prefer Thin Clients mentioned further below.
+However, I'm not going into further details here as I personally don't use them and therefore can't give reliable informations about which boards exactly might be a god substitue to a RPi.

 ## Old Android Devices
 Yes, you've read correct: certain software could also be installed onto your old Android device like your smartphone or your tablet.
-Namely especially Octoprint has to be mentioned here.
+Namely especially OctoPrint has to be mentioned here.
 I won't go deeper here though due to my lack of experience with this solution - you'll find many informations about this around the web.
 One of those sources of informations I'd like to mention though is the video of [Thomas Sanladerer: How to run OctoPrint on your phone!](https://www.youtube.com/watch?v=74xdib_-X38) and the GitHub repository of [feelfreelinux: octo4a](https://github.com/feelfreelinux/octo4a).

 ??? tip "USB OTG"